 In my weakened condition I wondered how long it would take to actually die—my answer came sooner than I anticipated.
 And even though I didn’t know about Jer.
 1:12 at the time, God’s word was in operation and He was actively watching over his word to perform it in my life.

 One afternoon the eleven-year-old son of the leader managed to sneak into the building in an attempt to visit me and found me unconscious on the floor.

 As was told to me later by the leader's oldest son, the child ran out and told the adults.
 The leader and his so-called, priesthood-holding cronies rushed into my room.
 They lifted me back upon my bed and immediately began praying and anointing me with oil.
 At the same time they called upon the authority of their Holy Melchizedek Mormon priesthood to raise the dead.

-They feverishly worked over me—not because they were concerned about me, but because their worse fears might be realize—I might die and their revered leader could face a murder charge!
-But two of the scriptures the Lord had in operation were the following even though I didn't know these scriptures at the time:
+They feverishly worked over me—not because they were concerned about me, but because their worse fears might be realized—I might die and their revered leader could face a murder charge!
+But two of the scriptures the Lord had in operation, even though I didn't know these scriptures at the time, were the following: